Explore the brain through science. Explore science through the brain.

 Prerequisite: C- or better in PSY:2811 and C- or better in the specified lower-level prerequisite and completion of the Psychology Core.

-Selected Topics Courses (must complete both)
+Selected topics courses (must complete both)

-Other Requirements
+Other requirements

-Choose two courses from the list below.
+Choose two courses from the following list.

 BIOS:4120Introduction to Biostatistics3